How can we help?

 Seems like you are already registered, please provide the password.
 Forgot your password?
 Create a new one now.

-Hi, I am very disappointed that Parksville City Council has not found physical space (or space in their hearts), to open up a cold/wet weather shelter here in town for the winter.
+• Hi, I am very disappointed that Parksville City Council has not found physical space (or space in their hearts), to open up a cold/wet weather shelter here in town for the winter.
 I've watched the news and have read the local paper and it seems that City Council just wants to download the "problem" onto neighbouring communities such as Nanaimo.
 I volunteer in Parksville and know that: a) people are suffering....they need help, warmth and compassion; b) not all folks have substance abuse issues...in fact some are seniors or are on disability and c) many of them are from this community and went to school here.
 Forcing them to go to another community because Parksville doesn't want to deal with them is not OK.
 I understand finding a more permanent solution would be great, but Council needs to do that in the Spring not when cold and wet weather is upon us.
 Please find some empathy and do the right thing by opening a shelter right away.
 Thank you.

-Mandy Jordan-High asked 5 months ago
+Mandy Jordan-High asked about 2 years ago

 Your comments have been provided to Council.
 Thanks for taking the time to post.

-Can you please tell me where resurfacing and/or repainting of pickleball courts stands for the Lacrosse pen in Community Park?
+• Can you please tell me where resurfacing and/or repainting of pickleball courts stands for the Lacrosse pen in Community Park?
 I recall this particular project was supposed to have been implemented along with the resurfacing/reconfiguring of the tennis courts in the park.
 I inquired about the Lacrosse pen some time ago and was told it was yet to come before Council for formal approval.
 Please advise where this stands together with who I need to contact in order to move this project forward.
 Thank you.

-Kevin Martin asked 9 months ago
+Kevin Martin asked over 2 years ago

 Hello, a report for Council consideration will be brought forward at a regular Council meeting, most likely in July.
 Meetings in July are scheduled for July 5 or July 17 with agendas posted to our website the Thursday before the meeting..

-Will you be accepting feedback from bands and musicians and performers who will be the ones performing on the new outdoor stage?
+• Will you be accepting feedback from bands and musicians and performers who will be the ones performing on the new outdoor stage?
 The Parksville Museum built a stage but it is not that functional.
 There is a cement barrier between the stage and the grass which does not make sense.
 Musicians have little room to move around and connect with the audience.
 Also, as an avid dancer, I can tell you that most people do not like to dance on grass.
 It is ok for little kids but the senior crowd does not like twisting an ankle on uneven surfaces.
 Considering the demographics of Oceanside you should take this into consideration.
 There should be a smooth hard surface in front of the stage for dancing and a grass surface further back.
 You should also look into incorporating some kind of outdoor heating for this area.
 In light of the pandemic, more events are moving outside.
 We have such a short season of ideal outdoor weather.
 If there were movable heaters that you could implement into the plan it could extend the season of the outdoor stage and the facility would get much more use.

-AJNO1SON asked over 2 years ago
+AJNO1SON asked about 4 years ago

 Thank you for your suggestions which have been forwarded to the manager of this project.

-What is happening to the trail above Despard
+• What is happening to the trail above Despard

-Norma Morgan asked over 2 years ago
+Norma Morgan asked about 4 years ago

 Hello.
 If you are referring to the Coldwater Road side of the Parksville Wetlands, work on trails in the Parksville Wetlands started in 2019.
 The work continues to update for these trails for walking, maintenance and emergency access for fire protection.